Wi-Fi hotspot: History

 Public park in Brooklyn, New York has free Wi-Fi from a local corporation.

-Public access wireless local area networks (LANs) were first proposed by Henrik Sjoden at the NetWorld+Interop conference in The Moscone Center in San Francisco in August 1993.
-Sjoden did not use the term "hotspot" but referred to publicly accessible wireless LANs.
+Public access wireless local area networks (LANs) were first proposed by Brett Stewart at the NetWorld+Interop conference in The Moscone Center in San Francisco in August 1993.
+Stewart did not use the term "hotspot" but referred to publicly accessible wireless LANs.

 The first commercial venture to attempt to create a public local area access network was a firm founded in Richardson, Texas known as PLANCOM (Public Local Area Network Communications).
 The founders of the venture, Mark Goode, Greg Jackson, and Brett Stewart dissolved the firm in 1998, while Goode and Jackson created MobileStar Networks.
 The firm was one of the first to sign such public access locations as Starbucks, American Airlines, and Hilton Hotels.
 The company was sold to Deutsche Telecom in 2001, who then converted the name of the firm into "T-Mobile Hotspot".
 It was then that the term "hotspot" entered the popular vernacular as a reference to a location where a publicly accessible wireless LAN is available.

 ABI Research reported there was a total of 4.9 million global Wi-Fi hotspots in 2012.
 In 2016 the Wireless Broadband Alliance predicted a steady annual increase from 5.2m public hotspots in 2012 to 10.5m in 2018.